manu-07-ela/LAPR2_ISEP/docs/SprintB/US03/US3_register a client.md

-# US 006 - To create a Task
+# US 03 - To register a client

 ## 1. Requirements Engineering

+*In this section, it is suggested to capture the requirement description and specifications as provided by the client as well as any further clarification on it.
+It is also suggested to capture the requirements acceptance criteria and existing dependencies to other requirements.
+At last, identfy the involved input and output data and depicted an Actor-System interaction in order to fulfill the requirement.*

 ### 1.1.
 User Story Description

-As a receptionist of the laboratory, I want to register a client.
+*As a receptionist of the laboratory, I want to register a client.*

 ### 1.2.
 Customer Specifications and Clarifications